radiantearth/stac-spec/extensions/version/README.md

 ## Relation types

-This extension adds the following types as applicable `rel` types for the [Link Object](../../item-spec/item-spec.md#link-object) to reference the latest version, the predecessor version and successor versions.
+The following types should be used as applicable `rel` types for the [Link Object](../../item-spec/item-spec.md#link-object) to reference the latest version, the predecessor version and successor versions.
 These are all following [RFC 5829](https://tools.ietf.org/html/rfc5829).

 | Type                | Description |
 | ------------------- | ----------- |